jondejong/maprest/README.md

 A Grails plugin allowing you to easily customize dynamic REST output

-This is a work in progess.
-It will allow you to add custom property maps to you object model to define how a REST service should respond.
+This will allow you to add custom property maps to you object model to define how a REST service should respond.

 Status History

+Version 0.0.5

+Removing demo code to separate project.

 Version 0.0.4: